IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.5 Step 5: Sign-off Report

-When the radiologist completes dictating the report, the radiologist signs off the report.
-The Report Creator persists the report according to its business logic.
-The Report Creator, as a Driving Application, terminates the report context immediately via Terminate Report Context [RAD-X4].
-The Hub broadcasts the event to all Subscribers.
-Furthermore, the Hub closes the report context.
+The radiologist completes dictation and signs off the report on the Report Creator.
+Recall that this report context was initiated by the Image Display.
+The Report Creator terminates the report context.
+The Hub broadcasts the termination event to all Subscribers and disallows any further interaction of that terminated report context.

-The Image Display marks the study as reported and removes the study from the worklist.
+Upon receiving the termination event, the Image Display updates its worklist to mark the study as reported.

+TODO: Support for reason to terminate the report (e.g. complete normally, drafted complete, radiologist finished and sent to transcriptionist, etc.)

+TODO: Describe what other actors might do upon receiving the terminating event

+TODO: Right before close, the Report Creator can send an update to change the report status.
+Make this a requirement.

 Note that quite often, the Report Creator has some internal mechanism to keep the report for a grace period after signed off and before sending it out to other recipients.
 The Terminate Report Context [RAD-X4] event enables the Image Display to quickly aware that the Report Creator has completed the sign-off without affected by the grace period.
+The Report Creator persists the report according to its business logic.

 Note that in this use case example, the initiating Driving Application (Image Display) is not the same actor as the terminating Driving Application (Report Creator).
 This requires some coordination between the Image Display and the Report Creator.
 Such coordination is out of scope of this profile.
 Other arrangement is possible so that the same Image Display being both the initiating and terminating Driving Application.